Privacy Evaluation for YouTube

 Google provides additional security resources:

 Google's terms state they know it’s important for parents and guardians to understand what personal information they collect in association with their child’s Google Account, why they collect it, and how parents can update, manage, export, and delete that information.
 The terms state a user must be at least 13 years old to use the YouTube service.
-However, children of all ages may use YouTube Kids if they obtain consent from a parent or legal guardian.
+However, children of all ages may use the service or YouTube Kids if they obtain consent from a parent or legal guardian.
 If a parent or guardian created a new account for their child with Family Link, they can access, update, remove, and export their child’s information by signing into their Google Account.
 As part of the account creation process, the terms state Google may ask for personal information like first and last name, email address, and birthdate.
 Google may also use payment information to verify that a user meets age requirements, if, for example, if a user enters an incorrect birthday indicating they are not old enough to have a Google Account.

 What data does it collect?